 Another algorithm is CAO [21].
-It incrementally adds new tree branches by merging in delay-constrained low-cost unicast paths leading to new destination nodes.
-The time complexity of CAO is $O(t(A) \times |R|)$, where A is the algorithm used to find unicast paths.
-The original version of CAO uses a constrained breadthfirst search algorithm, thus its time complexity can be exponential in some cases.
+It incrementally adds new tree branches by merging in delayconstrained low-cost unicast paths leading to new destination nodes.
+The time complexity of CAO is $O(t(\mathcal{A}) \times |\mathbf{R}|)$, where \mathcal{A} is the algorithm used to find unicast paths.
+The original version of CAO uses a constrained breadth-first search algorithm, thus its time complexity can be exponential in some cases.
 However, even with an efficient unicast routing heuristic (e.g. [8]), it may still need a much longer time than QDMR to form a tree.

-Table 1 compares various heuristics, including QDMR, in terms of execution time complexity for generating a multicast tree.
-In Section 5, we also compare the various heuristics in terms of actual execution time via extensive simulations.
+In Section 5, we compare the various heuristics in terms of actual execution time via extensive simulations.
 Our results show that QDMR is the fastest in generating multicast trees that are competitive in terms of tree cost.
-In particular, QDMR is 1-2 orders of magnitude faster than other heuristics.
 This indicates that QDMR is an attractive algorithm for real-time multicasting in large networks.

-5 Simulation Model and Results
+5. Simulation Model and Results

-To evaluate the efficiency of our QDMR algorithm, we use the multicast routing simulator MCRSIM [5] developed at North Carolina State University.
+To evaluate the efficiency of our QDMR algorithm, we use the multicast routing simulator MCRSIM [4] developed at North Carolina State University.
 MCRSIM allows the simulation of arbitrary networks and supports multiple traffic types, as well as background traffic on each link.
 MCRSIM already implements many existing Steiner tree heuristics, including BSMA [22], CAO [21], KPP [10], CDKS [16], and CKMB [17].
-We implement our QDMR algorithm in the MCRSIM simulator and compare it to these other heuristics.5 The code of QDMR is available at [1].

-We consider randomly generated network topologies using a modified version of the graph generation algorithm described in [20].
+We implement our QDMR algorithm in the MCRSIM simulator and compare it to these other heuristics.5 We consider randomly generated network topologies using a modified version of the graph generation algorithm described in [20].
 The average degree of a node is set to 4, and the capacity of each link is 155 Mbps.
-The link delay function D(e) is defined as the propagation delay of the link plus a fixed switching delay of 30 μ sec.6 The link cost function, C(e), is defined as the current total bandwidth reserved on the link7.
+The link delay function D(e) is defined as the propagation delay of the link plus a fixed switching delay of 30 μ sec.6

+The link cost function, C(e), is defined as the current total bandwidth reserved on the link7.
 We conducted two sets of experiments.
 We present each next.